Radiation Therapy Immobilization Devices

 Shoulder Retractor

-Shoulder retractors are used if you are receiving radiation to the head and neck.
-They are used along with the mask but are used to keep your shoulders and clavicles in the same position.
-The ropes can be adjusted and will be fit so they are comfortable for you.
+Shoulder retractors are used if you are getting radiation to the head and neck.
+They are used along with a mask and keep your shoulders and clavicles in the same position.
+There are ropes that can be adjusted to make sure you are comfortable.

 Positioning is very important in radiation therapy, and you may need to use immobilization devices.
 If you have any questions or are not comfortable during treatment, let your provider know.
 They can answer your questions and make sure you are comfortable.